Cord Cutting Guides, News, and Reviews

 Frontier Communications Corporation is an internet service provider (ISP) and is currently one of the largest broadband providers in the United States.
 You would think that as one of the most popular providers, it would have a great rapport with its clients, right?

 While some customers have reported being perfectly happy with their Frontier Internet, others have reported connection issues, flaky technicians, surprise charges, and whopping termination fees.
+We discussed some of these issues in our Froniter review.

-One customer reported that she was paying over $90 a month for 150/150 FIOS when new customers were being offered the same package for a slim $40.
+One customer reported that she was paying over $90 a month for 150/150 FiberOptic when new customers were being offered the same package for a slim $40.
 When she spoke to a representative and brought up a competitor’s cheaper prices, the Frontier rep refused to offer her the cheaper rate.

 And it’s understandable.
 Frontier reps, like any ISP, want to maximize the revenue from providing you their service.
 We know many customers that have been able to successfully negotiate with Frontier to lower their internet bill.
+Frontier's costs and subscription pricing may not be set in stone!

 The trick?
 Arm yourself with as much information on Frontier internet plans, deals and their latest promotions.
 From there you’ll need to hop on the phone and speak to a representative.